scullxbones/akka-persistence-mongo/docs/akka24.md

     }
 }
 ```
-Providing an `ActorSystem` and its `Config` object depends on the manner your application is designed and is beyond the scope of this documentation.
+Providing an `ActorSystem` depends on the manner your application is designed and is beyond the scope of this documentation.

 As the process **must** be performed offline, its a good idea to use an object (we call it "Migrate" in our example) extending the `scala.App` trait and run it through the `sbt run` command that allows us to choose which one to run: